tonic-team/synchronisation_scripts/README.md

 ## Installation

 -   install gin-cli: see <https://gin.g-node.org/G-Node/Info/wiki/GIN+CLI+Setup>
--   paste the `INIT-SYNC` file and the `.script` folder in the parent repository.
+-   paste the `GIN-sync-unix` file and the `.script` folder in the parent repository.
--   add `INIT-sync` to `.gitignore` (so it is not update if the variable is changed) .
+-   add `GIN-sync-unix` to `.gitignore` (so it is not update if the variable is changed) .
--   You may need to make the script an executable: open a terminal window in your repository folder (right-click -- New Terminal at folder) and run `chmod +x INIT-sync`.
+-   You may need to make the script an executable: open a terminal window in your repository folder (right-click -- New Terminal at folder) and run `chmod +x GIN-sync-unix`.
 This needs only to be done once.
 -   You may open in a text editor and modify the value of `syncopt` (l.76) if you want the script to dowload or erase all annexed files in/from your local copy.

 NB: windows users will need special installation, see [this file](./GIN-cli/windows-workflow.md)